Tuesday, January 8, 2008

 Directions

-chop roughly at lowest speed; or hand chop to a chunky consistency.
+To make an olive salad, combine ingredients in a blender and chop roughly at the lowest speed; or hand chop to a chunky consistency.

-Slice halved loaf and layer olive salad, salami, ham and cheese.
+Slice loaf and layer olive salad, salami, ham, and cheese.
+Add as much as you like.

 Hey Bobby, next time you're in L.A., The 99 Cent Chef would love to challenge you to a 99c only Store "Throwdown!"